 7.)
 Make On The Go Bags

-- Tech Bag – keep, chargers and batteries so you always have what you need.
+- Tech Bag – keep chargers and batteries, so you still have what you need.

 Using these back to school organizing tips will reduce the stress you and your children feel about the end of summer.
 You will all be excited about what the new year holds as you set up your command center and get everything ready for the first day!